-Certain Form I-131 filings may be electronically filed (e-filed) with USCIS.
-View our Web site at www.uscis.gov for a list of who is eligible to e-file this form and instructions.
+Certain Form I-131 filings may be electronically filed (E-filed) with USCIS.
+Please view our website at www.uscis.gov for a list of who is eligible to e-file this form and instructions.

-1. Travel Documents
+1. Travel Documents.

-If you are applying for a Refugee Travel Document based on your refugee or asylum status or you are a permanent resident as a direct result of your refugee or asylee status in the United States, file your Form I-131 with the Nebraska Service Center at the below address:
+If you are applying for a refugee travel document based on your refugee or asylum status or you are a permanent resident as a direct result of your refugee or asylee status in the U.S., file your Form I-131 with the Nebraska Service Center at the below address:

-2. Reentry Permits
+2. Reentry Permits.

-If you are a lawful permanent resident or a conditional permanent resident and are applying for a Reentry Permit, file your Form I-131 with the Nebraska Service Center at the address below:
+If you are a Lawful Permanent Resident or a Conditional Permanent Resident and are applying for a reentry permit, file your Form I-131 with the Nebraska Service Center at the below address:

-3. Advance Parole
+3. Advance Parole.

-A. For Form I-485 filed with USCIS Chicago Lockbox Facility:
+A. For adjustment of status applications (Form I-485) filed with the USCIS Chicago Lockbox Facility:

-Submit Form I-131 either concurrently with Form I-485 or alone to the same address you used to file your I-485.
-(A complete list of the adjustment-of-status applications filed with USCIS Chicago Lockbox Facility is found on Form I-485.)
+Submit Form I-131 either concurrently with Form I-485 or alone to the same address you used to file your I-485 application (a complete list of the adjustment of status applications filed with the USCIS Chicago Lockbox Facility is found on Form I-485):